Women's Volleyball History

 Gary Sato assumed the head coaching duties prior to the 1979 campaign and led Pepperdine to an 18-9 mark and a ninth-place finish at the AIAW Championships in Carbondale, Ill.
 He then helped the Waves advance to the NCAA Championships in 1981 and 1982.

 Matthies took over the program in 1983.
-After competing as an NCAA Division I independent for the first 10 years, the Waves became part of the WCC prior to the 1985 campaign.
+After competing as an NCAA Division I independent for the first 10 years, the Waves joined the WCC when the league began sponsoring women's volleyball in 1985.

 The Waves finished in the top 10 of the national rankings for three straight seasons from 2001-03.
 The 2002 team went 26-7 and made it to the regional finals of the NCAA Tournament.
 The 2003 squad went 27-3, which at .900 was the best winning percentage in school history, and set a school record by winning 25 consecutive matches.
 In 2011, Pepperdine once again reached the regional finals, and concluded the year ranked #6.

 Pepperdine has produced a number of outstanding players, perhaps the most notable being Linda Chisholm-Carillo, a member of the silver-medal winning U.S. Olympic Team in 1984 and formerly one of the top players on the professional beach circuit.
 Chisholm-Carillo was inducted into the University's Hall of Fame in 1996.